jorzel/hashnode/cl2a7raes02ugw4nv74vt2n4u.md

 ![transaction.drawio.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650538124170/xZONNgeo9.png)

-Assuming that row initial value for the `important_counter` is 0, what state of the `important_counter` do you expect when transactions their changes?
+Assuming that row initial value for the `important_counter` is 0, what state of the `important_counter` do you expect when both transactions are finished?

 A. `important_counter = 2` - both transactions (T1 and T2) have managed to increase counter sequentially.